-3. Inflow of Foreign Capital: Comparative Statics We now consider that the government adopts the policy of partial liberalization, i.e., a certain amount of foreign capital is allowed to enter into the economy in the form of direct investment.
+3 Inflow of Foreign Capital: Comparative Statics We now consider that the government adopts the policy of partial liberalization, i.e., a certain amount of foreign capital is allowed to enter into the economy in the form of direct investment.
 This dosage of foreign capital is directly injected in the foreign enclave.
 Here, we examine the impact of foreign-capital inflow on the endogenous variables.
-3.1 Foreign-Capital Inflow and Skilled-Unskilled Wage Gap As the entire F (foreign investment) is injected into sector T (foreign enclave), the demand for S (skilled labour) and so w_s (skilled wage) will rise in this sector.
+8 The existence of equilibrium is based on two different relationships between skilled wage and output of domestic manufacturing sector generated from two different markets.
+The equilibrium in market for skilled workers exhibits an inverse relationship between the two, and the equilibrium in the market for domestic capital exhibits a direct relationship between them.
+So, we cannot say whether the relationship between skilled wage and output of domestic manufacturing sector is positive or negative.
+3.1 Foreign-Capital Inflow and Skilled-Unskilled Wage Gap As the entire F (foreign investment) is injected into sector T (foreign enclave), the demand for S (skilled labour) and so w_S (skilled wage) will rise in this sector.
 As S is perfectly mobile within sectors M (domestic manufacturing) and T, hence, S will start to move from sector M to sector T. This process is continued unless and until the wage rate in sector M rises to match to that of in sector T. Due to this movement, the labour-capital ratio declines in sector M causing a decline in marginal productivity of K (domestic capital) followed by a decline in r.
 In a similar manner, as K is perfectly mobile between two sectors, M and A (agriculture), the decline in r will induce the owners of K to transfer their capital from sector M to sector A by inducing a decline in unskilled labour-capital ratio in sector A. This results in a decline in the marginal productivity of K in sector A. This movement of K is continued unless equality is attained in the rental rates of K in both the sectors.
-At the same time, the rise in K-L ratio causes a rise in the marginal productivity of L (unskilled labour) in sector A. It will be reflected through a rise in w in sector A. Last, but not the least, the inflow of foreign capital causes an excess supply situation in the foreign capital market, thereby declining $r{\rm F}$ (rental rate of foreign capital).
+At the same time, the rise in K-L ratio causes a rise in the marginal productivity of L (unskilled labour) in sector A. It will be reflected through a rise in w in sector A. Last, but not the least, the inflow of foreign capital causes an excess supply situation in the foreign capital market, thereby declining r_F (rental rate of foreign capital).
 Therefore, we can see that foreign-capital inflow causes an increase in both w_s and w.
 Hence, it can be concluded that partial investment liberalization makes the work force better off and the domestic capital owners worse off.
-The impact of foreign-capital inflow on r and X_M can be derived from equations (4.1.1) and (6.1.1).
-By differentiating equation (4.1.1): 3 $$Fg{1}^{I}dr + X{M}a{SM}^{I}dr + a{SM}dX{M} = -g{1}dF$$ (4.1.2) Equivalently, by differentiating 6.1.1:
+The impact of foreign-capital inflow on r and X_M can be derived from Equations (4.1.1) and (6.1.1).
+By differentiating Equation (4.1.1): 9 $$Fg{1}^{I}dr + X{M}a{SM}^{I}dr + a{SM}dX{M} = -g{1}dF$$ (4.1.2) Equivalently, by differentiating 6.1.1: